-If a matrix is given for object, the output is a vector with length ncol(object) giving the relative normalization factors.
-If a DGEList object is given for object, the output is a DGEList object containing the normalization factors in the samples\$norm.factors element.
+If object is a matrix, the output is a vector with length ncol(object) giving the relative normalization factors.
+If object is a DGEList, then it is returned as output with the relative normalization factors in object\$samples\$norm.factors.